diyantonchev/VSG-Internship-2023/README.md

-# Code from the VSG Internship 2023
+# Code from the VSG Internship Program 2023